Madeira

 Corvo

 The smallest and most remote island in the Azores — 17 square kilometres, fewer than 500 inhabitants, and a single road.
-The entire island is essentially the rim and crater of a single volcano, with a lake at the bottom covering 3.7 square kilometres.
-Landing depends on weather and sea state.
+The entire island is essentially the rim and crater of a single volcano, with a lake at the bottom.
 One of the most singular destinations in the Atlantic.

 The Azores Atlantic Warning

 Inter-island passages in the Azores are genuine offshore sailing.
-The distances between the eastern group (São Miguel) and the central group (Faial) are 150+ nautical miles.
-The western group (Flores, Corvo) is 200 nautical miles from Faial.
-These are not day sails.
+The eastern group to the central group is 150+ nautical miles.
+The western group is 200 nautical miles from Faial.
 Ocean swells of 1.5–2.5 metres are normal; strong wind events are possible even in summer.
-Bareboat charter in the Azores requires a valid ICC or national licence plus documented offshore experience.
+Bareboat charter requires a valid ICC or national licence plus documented offshore experience.
 Skippered charters are strongly recommended for those without regular Atlantic sailing backgrounds.
-The Azores are not difficult sailing — but they are not forgiving of under-prepared crews either.

 Madeira: What the Charter Actually Looks Like

 Madeira's topography determines the sailing.
-The island rises steeply from the sea with no sheltered bays on the southern coast (where the marina and most activity concentrates) and dramatic sea cliffs on the north.
-There is no traditional anchoring culture — the water is too deep close to shore and the bottom too irregular.
+The island rises steeply from the sea with no sheltered bays on the southern coast and dramatic sea cliffs on the north.
+There is no traditional anchoring culture — the water is too deep close to shore.
 Charters from Funchal are day trips and coastal cruises rather than overnight passages, with the exception of the Porto Santo and Desertas Islands runs.

 What Charters Cost Across Portugal